geminiplanetimager/gpi_pipeline/documentation/ifs/steps/flexure.rst

 When the instrument is moved outside of it's normal observing range, being above ~80 degrees in elevation or when the cassegrain rotator is in use due to ongoing observations with other instruments, a non-repeatable and unpredictable flexure component is introduced.
 Although the cause of this has not been confirmed, it is believed to result from an optic or it's mount in the IFS exhibiting micron-level shifts when moved into non-standard positions.
 Due to the sensitive IFS alignment and the inaccessibility of the suspected optic, it has been decided to compensate for the non-repeatable flexure component in the data reduction software.

 Currently, the data reduction pipeline (DRP) corrects for the repeatable component of flexure by adding offsets to the positions of the microspectra that were determined when measuring their wavelength solution (zenith).
-This is accomplished using a lookup table and the :ref:`Update spot shifts for flexure <updatespotshiftsforflexure>` primitive.
+This is accomplished using a lookup table and the :ref:`Update Spot Shifts for Flexure <UpdateSpotShiftsforFlexure>` primitive.
 In  order to compensate for the non-repeatable component of the flexure, an arclamp image (normally Argon) is taken at either the beginning or end of the observing sequence.
 This provides a zero point offset to the hysteresis curves.
 How to implement this offset is discussed below.

-It is worth noting here that the IFS flexure also impedes our ability to preform a flat field correction because the spectra fall on different pixels throughout the observation, more details can be found in the :ref:`Lenslet flat field <flat_fielding_lenslets>` and :ref:`Detector flat fielding <flat_fielding_detector>` sections.
+It is worth noting here that the IFS flexure also impedes our ability to preform a flat field correction because the spectra fall on different pixels throughout the observation, more details can be found in the :ref:`Lenslet flat field <processing_step_by_step_flat_fielding_lenslets>` and :ref:`Detector flat fielding <processing_step_by_step_flat_fielding_detector>` sections.

 Using Flexure Shifts in the GPI Pipeline